jkrek17/Ergo/README.md

 # Ergo Node Docker Setup

-This repository contains Docker configuration for running an Ergo node.
-Follow these instructions to build, run, and manage your Ergo node using Docker.
+This repository contains Docker configuration for running an Ergo node using Docker Compose.
+Follow these instructions to build, run, and manage your Ergo node.

 ## Prerequisites

-- Docker installed on your system
+- Docker and Docker Compose installed on your system
 - Git installed on your system
-- Basic knowledge of Docker and command-line operations
+- Basic knowledge of Docker, Docker Compose, and command-line operations

 ## Quick Start